The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: The time-dependent Transport Theorem

-for $\left( t_2, t_1, q \right)$ and $\bigl( t_3, t_2, \Phi_{t_2, t_1} (q) \bigr)$ in $\dom \Phi$.
-It is also worthwhile to contemplate the fact that one essentially employs a `spacetime' view to define time-dependent flows---that is, the time-dependent case is paradoxically defined via the time-independent one. \begin{theorem}[Time-dependent transport theorem] \end{theorem} \begin{proof} \NoEndMark
+It is also worthwhile to contemplate the fact that one essentially employs a `spacetime' view to define time-dependent flows---that is, the time-dependent case is paradoxically defined via the time-independent one. \begin{theorem}[Time-dependent Transport Theorem] \end{theorem} \begin{proof}

 \end{proof} \begin{remark} \end{remark}